LAB02-Research/DeepL-Translator/README.md

 This is a list of features and fixes that have so far been done:

+- Toggle button to switch source and target language
+- 'Document in use' check
 - Add scrollbars to text translation fields
 - Apply theme to webpage reading mode scrollbars
 - Button tooltips